Peter Ramsauer

 Peter Ramsauer (born 10 February 1954) is a German politician of the Christian Social Union in Bavaria (CSU) who served as the Federal Minister of Transport, Building and Urban Development in the Second Merkel cabinet.

 Early life and education

 Ramsauer completed his Abitur at the Staatliches Landschulheim Marquartstein gymnasium in 1973—with a year abroad at Eton College—and studied business economics at the Ludwig Maximilian University of Munich, where he obtained his Diploma in 1979 and his PhD in 1985.

 Ramsauer has also qualified as a professional miller in accordance with the traditional occupation of his ancestry.
 He speaks English and French.
-In addition, he is also a competent pianist.

 He is married and has four daughters.
-His wife Susanne, a home economics teacher, is a cousin of American actress Sandra Bullock.
+His wife Susanne, a home economics teacher, is a cousin of German-American actress Sandra Bullock.